froboy/yusaopeny_docs/content/en/docs/Wiki/OpenY-upgrade-how-to-for-Developers.md

 For that
  - Make a backup of your production database and copy it to your local machine
  - Make a copy of your production site codebase and copy it to your local machine
+ - **Ensure you have no manually removed Drupal modules in your database without uninstallation step being executed!** In this case you'll need to return module back and uninstall it via Drupal Extend UI or Drush before running next steps to upgrade OpenY

 ### Run command with next never version ( replace NEW_VERSION_HERE with the version you are upgrading to, e.g 8.2.0.7 )